cabal-club/cable/moderation.md

 To address the above scenario and others like it, users MAY join with a *moderation seed*.
 A moderation seed describes a set of public keys and roles to temporarily assign the users represented by those public keys.

+The moderation seed for a set of recipients MUST be constructed in the following manner:

+1. Take a recipient from the set in no particular order.
+2. Write the bytes for the varint representing their moderation seed role assignment.
+3. Immediately following the role bytes, write the bytes representing the recipient's public key.
+4. Continue until the recipient set is empty.

-The moderation seed is defined as an unordered set of `<varint role><32 byte ed25519 public key>`, one pair for each user being assigned a role and MUST contain at most 16 public key assignments.
+Following the procedure for a non-empty set of recipients and their roles results in a byte sequence consisting of `<varint role><32 byte ed25519 public key>` pairs, one pair for each user being assigned a role.

+The moderation seed MUST contain no more than 16 public key assignments.

 Conceptually, the moderation seed MUST temporarily change the default role of the users it references from that of a normal user to that of